naskovai/shelly/README.md

 ## How It Works

 Shelly uses AI to interpret plain English and translate it into accurate terminal commands.
+In particular, it uses OpenAI's GPT-4, so you'll need an OpenAI API Key.

 ## Usage Examples